Fruits in Spanish: 27+ Names for the Fruit You Love (and Some You Should Try!)

 Native to Panama, Colombia, Costa Rica and some parts of Ecuador, borojó is considered a sort of Viagra fruit because of its aphrodisiac and energetic properties.

-Some vendors even call it el jugo del amor (love juice) since it’s a popular smoothie and mousse option.
+Some vendors even call it el jugo del amor (love juice) since it’s a famous smoothie and mousse option.

-Though they may all taste similarly sweet and sour, they’re physically distinct in size and color.
-Curuba is the largest of the three (longer and more oblong in shape) and for that it’s officially called “banana passion fruit” in English.
+Curuba is the largest of the passion family (longer and more oblong in shape) and for that it’s officially called “banana passion fruit” in English.

 Similar to gulupa and maracuyá, the slang names for curuba are semi-alike, but still quite out of the ordinary:

 Peru — trompos or tintín